stryker-mutator/stryker-js/packages/stryker/README.md

  (`Mocha` is not yet supported).

 ### `mutator` [`object` | `string`]
-Default: `es5`
+Default: `javascript`
-Command line: `--mutator es5`
+Command line: `--mutator javascript`
-Config file:  `mutator: 'es5'` or `mutator: { name: 'es5', excludedMutations: ['BooleanSubstitution', 'StringLiteral'] }`
+Config file:  `mutator: 'javascript'` or `mutator: { name: 'javascript', excludedMutations: ['BooleanSubstitution', 'StringLiteral'] }`

 With `mutator` you configure which mutator plugin you want to use, and optionally, which mutation types to exclude from the test run.
-The mutator plugin name defaults to `es5` if not specified.
+The mutator plugin name defaults to `javascript` if not specified.
+Note: this requires you to have the `@stryker-mutator/stryker-javascript-mutator` plugin installed.
 The list of excluded mutation types defaults to an empty array, meaning all mutation types will be included in the test.
-The full list of mutation types varies slightly between mutators (for example, the `es5` mutator will not use the same mutation types as the `typescript` mutator).
+The full list of mutation types varies slightly between mutators (for example, the `javascript` mutator will not use the same mutation types as the `typescript` mutator).
 Mutation type names are case-sensitive, and can be found either in the source code or in a generated Stryker report.

 When using the command line, only the mutator name as a string may be provided.
 When using the config file, you can provide either a string representing the mutator name, or a `MutatorDescriptor` object, like so: